gofar09/tic-tac-toe-client/README.md

 Process:
 My initial wireframes can be founds here: https://imgur.com/a/wn5XWBD

+These were my first user stories:
+  -As a user, I can make an account with my email and a password.

+  -As a user, I can have a username for my account.

+  -As a user, I can sign in to my account.

+  -As a user, I can play tic tac toe.

+  -As a user, I can play tic tac toe against another use on another machine

+  -As a user, I can see the email/username of my opponent

 I began the process by building a very basic grid of 9 squares as a placeholder.
 I wanted to start on the game logic first because it was what I believed would be the most difficult aspect of the project.
 We had practiced api work, some